Find Affordable College Courses

 Rochester, NY

-Nazareth College came in at #9 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in New York ranking.
-Located in the large suburb of Rochester, Nazareth is a private not-for-profit college with a small student population.
+Nazareth College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree communication sciences programs.
+Located in the suburb of Rochester, Nazareth is a private not-for-profit school with a small student population.

 Of the 38 students majoring in communication sciences at Nazareth, 5% are male and 95% are female.